goliatone/go-cms/docs/CMS_ENTITIES.md

 7. **Use `attribute_overrides` for locale specific media**

 ### Page Organization

 1. Use hierarchy to reflect site structure
 2. Keep paths short and meaningful
 3. Use page types for special behaviors
-4. Use `page_attributes` for page-specific settings not covered by other fields.
+4. Use `page_attributes` for page specific settings not covered by other fields.
 5. Plan for URL changes (redirects)
 6. **Create locale specific paths in `page_translations`**
 7. **Maintain consistent hierarchy across locales**

 ### Widget Strategy

 1. Use visibility rules to control widget display based on page, user role, or other conditions.
 2. Group related widgets in areas
 3. Consider performance (cache widget output)